A phase field model of Cahn-Hilliard type for tumour growth with mechanical effects and damage: Proof of the existence theorem

 where the inequality stands because $\beta_{\tau}'$ is monotone and Lipschitz continuous (so it is a.e. differentiable with positive derivative).
-Thus, we have proved \eqref{eq:estimate_delta_z} and \eqref{eq:estimate_xi}, employing the fact that $z_0 \in \mathcal{D}(-\Delta_p)$ by Hypothesis \hypref{hyp:initial_conditions}.
-Finally, to conclude the estimate \eqref{eq:estimate_z}, we make use of the inequality stated in \Cref{lemma:regularity_inequality}, for which
+Thus, we have proved \eqref{eq:estimate_delta_z} and \eqref{eq:estimate_xi}, employing the fact that $z_0 \in \mathcal{D}(-\Delta_p)$ by Hypothesis \ref{hyp:initial_conditions}.
+Finally, to conclude the estimate \eqref{eq:estimate_z}, we make use of the inequality stated in \Cref{lemma:regularity_inequality}, from which

 for any $\delta \in (0, 1/p)$.
 Thanks to \eqref{eq:estimate_zk_W1p} that we have already proved, we get \eqref{eq:estimate_z}.
 Combining \eqref{eq:estimate_z} with the energy estimate \eqref{eq:energy_estimate}, we obtain \eqref{eq:estimate_li_z}.\\ \end{proof}